HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 a custom card pack will be created representing this mod.
 That's all :).

 ## 💌 Credits/Acknowledgements
+Concept/Inspiration/First to make a mod based on Lobotomy Corporation
+- KingSlime

 Artwork and coding:
 - WhistleWind